 Data quality and coverage are critical to make predictive maintenance work for the organization.
 For data to be suitably collected, integrated, interpreted, and transformed, we need dashboards, notification systems, and a bunch of other things to get started.
 This requires considerable research and planning to go into its implementation for it to start providing the insights we need.

-The key lies in the way you respond
+Predictive maintenance use cases in manufacturing – The key lies in the way you respond

 Decision-makers typically respond to predictive data with either hypothesis-driven or data-driven responses.
 The former stems from past business experiences and determines the plan based on a limited scope of response actions.
 Data-driven responses, on the other hand, aim to find solutions based on real-time business realities and consider several optimization scenarios to determine the way forward.